PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 rely on fuzzy matching when the strict or lowercase match fails to return a name, as fuzzy matching can result in order of magnitude more run time and memory footprint.
 These numbers were obtained on a single Intel i7-8665U CPU (@ (1.90GHz).
-Using `"chimpanzees"` as the search string (the NCBI recognized vernacular for *Pan*) gave qualitatively similar results, suggesting that there is no performance cost associated with working with synonyms or verncular input data.
+Using `"chimpanzees"` as the search string (one of the NCBI recognized vernaculars for *Pan*) gave qualitatively similar results, suggesting that there is no performance cost associated with working with synonyms or verncular input data.

 ## Quality of life functions

 In order to facilitate working with names, we provide the `authority` function (gives the full taxonomic authority for a name), `synonyms` (to get alternative valid names), `vernacular` (for English common names), and `rank` (for the taxonomic rank).
+These functions are not used in name matching, but are often useful in the post-processing of results.

 ## Taxonomic lineages navigation

 The `children` function will return all nodes that are directly descended from a taxon; the `descendants` function will recursively apply this function to all descendants of these nodes, until only terminal leaves are reached.
-The `parent` function is an "upwards" equivalent, giving that taxon from which a taxon descents; the `lineage` function chains calls to `parent` until either `taxon(1)` (the taxonomy root) or an arbitrary ancestor is reached.
+The `parent` function is an "upwards" equivalent, giving the taxon from which a taxon descends; the `lineage` function chains calls to `parent` until either `taxon(1)` (the taxonomy root) or an arbitrary ancestor is reached.

 The `taxonomicdistance` function (and its in-place equivalent,